The Reserve Bank of New Zealand Act 1989 Review

-The Monetary Policy Act received royal assent on 20 December 2018, following which the Minister of Finance appointed the members of the MPC.
-The full provisions of the Monetary Policy Act came into force on 1 April 2019.
+The RBNZ Monetary Policy Amendment Act received royal assent on 20 December 2018, following which the Minister of Finance appointed the members of the MPC.
+The full provisions of the RBNZ Monetary Policy Amendment Act came into force on 1 April 2019.

-The Monetary Policy Act implemented two key changes to New Zealand’s monetary policy framework:
+The RBNZ Monetary Policy Amendment Act implemented two key changes to New Zealand’s monetary policy framework:

-- Amends the objective of monetary policy to require consideration of maximum sustainable employment alongside price stability in monetary policy decision making
+- Amended the objective of monetary policy to require consideration of maximum sustainable employment alongside price stability in monetary policy decision making

-- Creates the MPC to formulate monetary policy.
+- Created the MPC to formulate monetary policy.

-The Monetary Policy Act also introduced three new instruments to support the monetary policy framework:
+The RBNZ Monetary Policy Amendment Act also introduced three new instruments to support the monetary policy framework:

 - Remit: sets the operational objectives of monetary policy (for example, specifying a numerical inflation target)